East West Rail: Developments and announcements for central section

 None of the route options connect to Cambridge via Cambridge North as this option was ruled out in the evaluation stage.
 However, its section 7.7 concedes that two of its routes could alternatively approach Cambridge from the north if new information is provided to EWR Co through the consultation that suggests that this would be better.

 The consultation document proposes a target date of "mid 2020s" for the central section to be completed.

 In September 2019, the government declared the Central Section a nationally significant infrastructure project.

 In September 2022, the government confirmed East West Rail and Cambridge South as two of the "138 major infrastructure projects that the Government aims to fast-track," although "inclusion in the list [does] not guarantee funding, planning consent or approval at this stage".

+In January 2025, Chancellor Rachel Reeves confirmed funding for the Bedford–Cambridge section, including specifically a new railway station at Tempsford that is also to serve the East Coast Main Line.

 Route selected

 In January 2020, the company announced that Route E (Bedford Midland – "south of St Neots / Tempsford area" – Cambourne – Cambridge) had been selected as the preferred route.

 Go-ahead for Cambridge South railway station was announced in the budget of 11 March 2020.

 On 22 June 2020, Network Rail revealed that its preferred location for the station was at a site adjacent to Addenbrooke's Hospital and the Cambridgeshire Guided Busway crossing.
 The indicative route E corridor for the East West line shows a junction with the West Anglia Main Line (WAML) south of Cambridge but is (deliberately) vague about the precise location of this junction and thus its position relative to that of Cambridge South; local media reports anticipate that it will be such as to enable East West trains to stop here.

-In late December 2020, EWR Ltd. announced that it would begin an informal consultation on the route details in "early 2021".
+In late December 2020, EWR Company announced that it would begin an informal consultation on the route details in "early 2021".